ahmadiehsan/personal_docs/docs/cheatsheet/linux.md

    3. After installation, boot-repair will get automatically launched

-   4. Make sure to select “recommended repair” option to repair grub.
+   4. Make sure to select "recommended repair" option to repair grub.
 Reboot

    5. You will now have a Grub menu on boot, where you can choose from Ubuntu, and Windows